AbdelazizMOKRANI/Transpose-CSV-OR-Excel-File/README.md

 # Transpose-CSV-OR-Excel-File
-The following table (attached in mail) should be read from an csv file (separated via “;”) and a new file should be created containing the transposed (rotated) table:
+The following table should be read from an csv file (separated via “;”) and a new file should be created containing the transposed (rotated) table:

 			Figure2: Transposed Table